fabianjuelich/api_metrics_db/documentation.md

 `0 0 * * *` defines the daily execution of the script.

 ### [cronjob.py](./docker/cron/cronjob.py)
-Implements a XML-RPC client that requests findata from the applications interface and stores it in the database via HTTP request.
+Implements a XML-RPC client that requests findata from the applications interface and stores it in the database via HTTP request. \
+The `rpc()` method simplifies the [above mentioned lack](#interfacepy) and allows you to use Enum elements easily.
 ##
 __Shared__\
 Api and Sort Enum.